Subgraph Permutation Equivariant Networks: Appendix

 \subsection{Implementing other models within our framework}

-We have re-drawn our model in a step-by-step format to try and highlight the difference to other models and make clear that this is a more general framework for learning permutation equivariant models in Figure~\ref{fig:genmodframework}.
 In the datasets used, for graph classification benchmark tasks, the input to the model is a graph with node and edge features, this can be represented as $2^{\mathrm{nd}}$ order permutation representation, so the input representation would be $j=2$.
 The convolution can then map from this representation, $\rho_{j}$, to multiple different representation spaces, $\rho_{0} \oplus \rho_{1} \oplus \dots \oplus \rho_{i}$.
 Subsequent convolutions can then map from these multiple permutation representations, $\rho_{0} \oplus \rho_{1} \oplus \dots \oplus \rho_{i}$, to multiple different permutation representations, $\rho_{0} \oplus \rho_{1} \oplus \dots \oplus \rho_{i}$.
 The choice of representations used can be made depending on a trade off between expressivity and computational cost, as lower order representation spaces have less expressivity, but also lower computational cost.

 \textbf{Local Natural Graph Networks} (LNGNs) \citep{de2020natural} take the input feature space and embed this into an invariant scalar feature of the edge neighbourhood graph.
 This is the same as using specific choice $k$-hop sub-graph creation and permutation representation space for the sub-graph convolution.
 In the case of LNGNs the choice would be $k=1$ and mapping the input feature space to representation $\rho_{0}$ creating a permutation invariant feature space.
 Then any graph neural network with invariant features can be used, in the paper the choice made is to use a GCN \citep{kipf2016semi}, which can also be covered by our framework.
 Here the choice would again be to use $k=1$ when creating the subgroups and using a subgraph convolution with representation spaces $\rho_{0} \rightarrow \rho_{0}$.